 Showcase a visually appealing and engaging display

 Trade show booth design impacts audience engagement.
 After all, it’s your booth that visitors first see and interact with prior to the actual products.
 To ensure that your display is visually appealing, seek advice from a professional layout artist.
-You should likewise host small yet interactive activities that can draw people’s attention.
-Most importantly, always make sure that the display layout you choose matches the company’s image or branding.
+Try hosting small yet interactive activities to attract your audience.
+Most importantly, always make sure that the display layout matches the company’s image or branding.

 How to successfully set up a trade show

 Setting up trade show exhibits is no easy feat.
-Here are steps you can use as a guide to successfully launch a trade show.
+Use the following steps as a guide to successfully launch your next trade show.

 Plan out the event

-There are multiple aspects of the event you must plan out.
-First, you need a logistics plan.
-You have to figure out the types and amount of equipment you’ll need.
+First, you need a logistics plan in order to figure out the types and amount of equipment you’ll need.
 Moreover, you need to know where to source them and how to transport them.

-You likewise have to develop a trade show marketing and layout plan.
-Determine the kinds of promotional materials you’ll need and the platforms you’ll use as distribution channels.
-Furthermore, create a floor layout that promotes order and audience engagement.
+Determine the kinds of promotional materials you’ll need and the platforms you’ll use as distribution channels as part of your trade show marketing plan.
+Create a floor layout that promotes order and audience engagement.
 If you need help formulating and executing these plans, an event technology solutions provider like Expo Logic can give you a hand.

 Find the perfect venue and staff

 Find a place that fits the scale of the trade show you’ll host.
-To do this, identify how many people are projected to visit the event.
-Moreover, clarify how many exhibitors will be participating.
+To do this, identify how many people are projected to attend the event.
+Clarify how many exhibitors will be participating.
 Then, gather your crew.
 To ensure that all areas are covered, your staff should consist of crowd gatherers, lead gatherers, hosts, and presenters.

 Look for sponsors

 Sponsors are the lifeblood of any trade show.
-These companies not only fund these events, but they also draw people in by launching their own advertisement campaigns.
-Thus, as an event organizer, you should find as many sponsors as you can.
+These companies not only fund events, but they also draw people in by launching their own advertising campaigns.
+Find as many sponsors as you can.
 To secure a deal, you must pitch your trade show ideas in a clear and precise manner.
-You can likewise bring your events portfolio to establish credibility and reliability.
+Pro-tip: bring your events portfolio to establish credibility and reliability.

 Defining your trade show goals

-Furthermore, your goals should always be detailed, actionable, realistic, and measurable.
-Otherwise, you’ll end up disappointing the trade show set up companies that sponsor your event or overworking your staff to attain an unreachable objective.
+Your SMART goals should always be detailed, actionable, realistic, and measurable.
+Otherwise, you’ll end up disappointing the trade show set-up companies that sponsor your event or overworking your staff to attain an unreachable objective.

 Creating a budget and timeline

-Money and time are the most important resources of an event organizer.
-Both of these are limited and should thus be used wisely.
+Money and time are the most important resources of an event organizer because both are limited and must be used wisely.

 Proper budget allocation